M0dEx/quincy/README.md

 - [X] MacOS

 ## Installation
+Binaries are at the moment available for Linux x86_64 and are attached to every release from 0.2.0 on GitHub.

 Using cargo, installation of published version can be done with a simple command:
 ```bash
 $ cargo install quincy